"A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles" - Christopher Reeve

-With "social distancing" becoming the norm, many of your in-person meetings will now become "Virtual Meetings".
-You may want to consider an online video-conferencing platform like Zoom - although there's also Skype and for iPhone users-Facetime.
+With "social distancing", many of your in-person meetings will now become "Virtual Meetings".
+Consider using Zoom - although there's also Skype and Facetime for iPhone users.

 "On Wednesday 22nd March 2020, (the most recent day for which data was available), 343,000 people globally downloaded the Zoom app, 60,000 in the U.S. alone, according to mobile intelligence firm Apptopia — compared to 90,000 people worldwide and 27,000 in the U.S"- Forbes Magazine.

-Other online software platforms that you can access for free includes:
+Here are some other online platforms you can access for free:

 1. Google Hangouts